What is White Wonder?

 To experience Antarctica is to experience a land full of wonder, beauty, excitement, purity, and adventure.
 The pristine, unadulterated environment sets it apart as one of the few world wonders unscathed by man.
 The select, chosen few who dare to brave Antarctica refer to it as “the ice” – because that’s literally what it’s covered in and white snow/ice is what you see from horizon to horizon.
 Antarctica is the epitome of “white wonder.” -Isaiah S. Walter

 Each member of our team is an artist in their own medium – whether it be graphics, code, writing content, etc., and artists are typically found in studios.
 This is why you find “studios” in our company name.

 A World Away, Close To Home

 Even though it’s more than 8,223 miles away, Antarctica is very close to us at White Wonder Studios, as we’ve all heard stories from Isaiah’s adventures.
-Those of us who know Isaiah know that the experiences he had on “the ice” really resonated with him and he brings those experiences, lessons, and values to the White Wonder Studios core.
+The experiences he had on “the ice” really resonated with him and he brings those experiences, lessons, and values to our team’s core.